 The Academy of General Dentistry (AGD) recently honored Wisconsin general dentist Robb A. Warren, DDS, with its 2021 Humanitarian Award.
 The award was presented during the AGD Annual Meeting at the McCormick Place in Chicago, Illinois on November 21, 2021.
-Warren is being recognized because of his dedication to the field of dentistry and his extraordinary, and selfless commitment and service to his local community.
+Warren is being recognized because of his dedication to the field of dentistry and his extraordinary, selfless commitment and service to his community and nationally with the Special Olympics.

-The Humanitarian Service Award is presented to an AGD member who contributes voluntary service in conjunction with a consistent commitment to enhancing the image of general dentistry through the continuous delivery of quality dental care.
+The Humanitarian Service Award is presented to a dentist who contributes voluntary service in conjunction with a consistent commitment to enhancing the image of general dentistry through the continuous delivery of quality dental care.
 This awardee must demonstrate leadership in areas of civic involvement, exhibit a sense of responsibility toward the well-being of mankind and sacrifice his/her own interests to better serve the public.

 Warren is a graduate of Marquette University’s School of Dentistry.
 He began his dental career in his father’s practice in June 2001.
 In 2004, Warren opened his own private practice, Warren Family Dental, where he continues to provide exemplary care to his patients.
 Since the beginning of his career in dentistry, Warren has been committed to making sure that everyone has access to quality oral care.